 By Louise McClure for Fire Mountain Gems and Beads

-There are three basic earring styles designers depart from--linear, chandelier and hoop.
-Each of the three earring styles can accentuate and enhance your features, and also balance areas you wish to downplay.
-For example, as with clothing, vertical lines in earring styles will draw the eye upwards and visually elongate features.
-Horizontal lines will draw the eye from side to side and accent the width of your face.
+There are three basic types of earrings designers start from--linear, chandelier and hoop--plus non-earring types of ear jewelry such as the cuff or ear frame (kaffa).
+Each of these styles can accentuate and enhance the features, and also balance areas to downplay.
+For example--as with clothing--vertical lines in earring styles will draw the eye upwards and visually elongate features.
+Horizontal lines will draw the eye from side to side and accent the width of the face.

 Face Shapes and Earring Styles